 A team, led by Mr. Chen Yongsheng, a professor from the College of Chemistry at China’s Nankai University, has made a significant breakthrough in the field of organic solar cell research.
 The team utilized the complementary optical strategy of oligomeric materials to construct a laminated organic solar cell with wide spectral absorption characteristics, and achieved a power conversion efficiency of 12.7%.
 It becomes the highest record among the reports regarding the conversion efficiency of organic/polymer solar cells.
 The research paper introducing the results has also been published in the international top academic journal “Nature Photonics”.

-As an effective way to solve environment pollution and energy crisis, organic solar cells are far superior to traditional solar cells – with low cost, high flexibility, simple process and environment-friendly.
+As an effective way to solve environmental pollution and energy crisis, organic solar cells are far superior to traditional solar cells – with low cost, high flexibility, simple process and environment-friendly.
 However, since 1958, the first organic solar cell device has been born, how to improve the efficiency of photoelectric conversion is the key challenge that perplexes scientists a lot.
 This issue also directly determines whether organic solar cells can run out of laboratories, and be widely used in humans’ production and life.

 “As a new frontier research field, in recent years, the energy conversion efficiency of organic solar cells has gained a substantial increase,” said Prof. Chen Yongsheng.
 “This is mainly due to the design and development of photoactive layer materials and the constant optimization of the device structure.”